 They were also there for us during the worst moment this year when we learned that Rolando’s father passed away from a drug overdose.
 It broke my heart to think that my son’s worst nightmare had come true.
 I couldn’t bring myself to be the one to break the news to him, so I called Zack.
 He helped me think through what to do, and he went to Rolando’s school with my oldest son to help break the news to him.
 What surprised me the most was how strong Rolando was.
 While I was a mess, Rolando was a strong young man who stepped up to help make all of the arrangements.
 He asked Zack to help him put together a go-fund-me page so we could cover the funeral expenses.

-He told me that he now wants to do something to help other kids who lost their parents to drug overdose.
+He told me that he now wants to do something to help other kids who lost their parents to a drug overdose.
 As a mother, I was so incredibly proud of my son.
-I know that Rolando’s strengths and compassion for others are because of Zack and Friends of the Children.
+I know that Rolando’s strengths and compassion for others are because of Zack and Friends of the Children–Boston.

 Today is a new day, and I have many hopes and dreams for my children and I. I just had the most amazing Mother’s Day, and I can’t wait to make more amazing memories as a family.
 My children and I have been through so much, and I am so proud of how strong we are.
 Rolando once said to me that he was too young to see all of the things he has seen.

 I want Rolando to know that he has a place in this world, despite the experiences he has had with his dad.
 I want Rolando to be strong, positive and have a positive impact on other people.
 I want him to be successful, and I will do whatever I can to support him.
-I also know I can count on Friends of the Children to help me.
+I also know I can count on Friends of the Children–Boston to help me.
 I want to use this opportunity to tell all of my children that I am proud of them.
-I want to say thank you to all of the mentors who have worked with Rolando, including Kelvin and Zack.
-I can’t imagine where we would be as a family if I hadn’t signed yes on that permission form 7 years ago.
+I want to say thank you to all of the mentors who have worked with Rolando, including his Friends Kelvin and Zack.
+I can’t imagine where we would be as a family if I hadn’t signed yes on that permission form seven years ago.
 To everyone who is here tonight, thank you for supporting this amazing organization and thank you for the opportunity to tell my story.

-“They promised to be there for me and Rolando from kindergarten through high school graduation, no matter what is going on in our lives Now 7 years later, I can tell you that Friends has done what they have promised and so much more.”
+They promised to be there for me and Rolando from kindergarten through high school graduation, no matter what is going on in our lives.
+Now seven years later, I can tell you that Friends have done what they have promised and so much more.